theprodev/easy-image-classify/README.md

 # easy-image-classify

 Easy Image Classification on your own data set using deep learning without a single line of code.
+Great for end users.

 ## Highlights
 - No coding required
 - No need to have a large data set.
 Just a few images of each class is fine.
 - Easy Operation
+- No need to learn python, tensorflow, caffe2 etc.
+- No need to know about YOLO, darknet and other highly technical things.

 ## Setup Instructions
 - Download the zip file from here.